 Use the low or no heat setting when drying pillows.
 Throw in several tennis balls.
 They will beat out excessive moisture and keep the filling from clumping as they bounce inside the dryer.

 Some people suggest placing tennis balls inside white socks.
 The socks will make sure that tennis ball colors do not get on pillows.
 Personally, I use dryer balls.
-You can buy them on Amazon for very cheap.

 Do not use auto setting because the machine only detects if there is moisture on the surface.
 It does not detect dampness inside pillows.
 So run it for a full cycle (about 60 minutes).